 What’s more, Kershaw has received three Cy Young Awards and the Most Valuable Player Award for the 2014 National League.
 Plus, he’s been listed as one of the best pitchers in baseball in the US.
 Here are a few interesting details you probably didn’t know about Clayton Kershaw.

-Clayton Kershaw’s Biography, Age
+Clayton Kershaw’s Age and Early Life

 Clayton Kershaw was born— Clayton Edward Kershaw— in Dallas, Texas, on March 19, 1988, to parents, Christopher George and Marianne Kershaw.
 However, a ten-year-old Kershaw watched his parent’s marriage cave-in to divorce.
 And he had to live with his mother for the most part of his childhood.
 Growing up, Kershaw attended Highland Park High School and played on the school’s baseball team and also the centre for Detroit Lions quarterback on the varsity football team.
 Kershaw also played as a pitcher for America’s Baseball’s Junior National Team in the Pan American Championship.